CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/public/CRYPTOGIFT_WHITEPAPER_v1.2.md

 **Authorized Minter**: MilestoneEscrow contract (`0x8346CFcaECc90d678d862319449E5a742c03f109`)

 This ensures token supply expansion is always backed by real value creation, preventing dilution while allowing sustainable growth.

+### Anti-Dilution Protections

+The CGC token includes multiple on-chain safeguards against excessive emission:

+- **Hard Cap**: Maximum supply of 22,000,000 CGC is enforced at the smart contract level
+- **Single Authorized Minter**: Only the MilestoneEscrow contract can mint new tokens
+- **DAO Governance Required**: Every emission requires a successful governance proposal
+- **Milestone Verification**: Emissions are tied to verifiable on-chain attestations
+- **Gradual Release**: No single emission event can exceed defined thresholds

+These protections ensure that token holders are protected from arbitrary dilution and that all supply expansion reflects genuine ecosystem growth.

 ### Initial Distribution (2M CGC)